bekk/bekk-christmas/post/elm/wip-working-with-nested-custom-types.md

 authors:
   - Ragnhild Aalvik
 ---

-- hva er det
-- hva er problemet
-- hvordan løse det
-- oppsummering

 Custom types in Elm are used for defining our own data types that can have different possible *variants*.
-This data structure can be viewed as a tree, with each branch representing one variant of the type.
+This data structure can be viewed as a tree, with each branch representing one variant of the data type.
 Each variant, or branch, can itself contain a new custom type, resulting in a recursive tree structure.
 We call this a nested custom type.

 Let's look at an example.
 Say we have a, very simplified, custom type `Fruit`: